-Faced with legislative elections in 2001, lawmakers fell over themselves to please the NJEA, granting both existing and prospective retirees a 9 percent pension increase.86 Further, the law was passed in conjunction with statutory provisions excusing non-funding of both the newly enhanced and preexisting benefits for several years.
+Faced with legislative elections in 2001, lawmakers fell over themselves to please the NJEA, granting both existing and prospective retirees a 9 percent pension increase.
+Further, the law was passed in conjunction with statutory provisions excusing nonfunding of both the newly enhanced and preexisting benefits for several years.
 As a final sop to the NJEA, the law temporarily reduced employee contributions from 4.5 percent to 2.5 percent.
 In a particularly underhanded move aimed at creating "surplus" assets to fund the enhancement, the legislature reached back to June 30, 1999, to value pension assets when they were \$5.3 billion higher than under the then-current valuation method-even though by 2001 the dot-com bust had in reality reduced the value of those pension assets by billions of dollars.

-Legislators were fully aware that this bill was depleting pension assets.
+Legislators and the NJEA were fully aware that this bill was depleting pension assets.
 In evaluating the bill, the Office of Legislative Services stated clearly that the bill "does reduce the available assets in the pension funds" and noted that valuing the assets at 1999 levels "does not reflect losses due to current market conditions."
 Yet, the bill was passed quickly with little debate and only one dissenting vote.
-This time,

-NJEA-friendly Acting Governor DiFrancesco signed the bill.
+This time, NJEA-friendly Acting-Governor DiFrancesco signed the bill.

 To help secure passage of the pension enhancement in 2001, the NJEA engaged in "a major grassroots effort."
-The NJEA reasoned that the pension funds "contain surplus assets that can and should be used to finance an improved pension formula."88 This is a curious argument from an organization that had protested and even filed a lawsuit against the state's underfunding of pensions.
-Increasing the liabilities of a system that is already underfunded worsens the situation and adds the necessity of even greater funding in the future, which the NJEA knew would be problematic for the financially stressed state.
+The NJEA duplicitously argued that the pension funds "contain surplus assets that can and should be used to finance an improved pension formula."91 This is a curious argument from an organization that had protested and even filed a lawsuit against the state's underfunding of pensions.
+Increasing the liabilities of a system that is being underfunded worsens the situation and adds the necessity of even greater funding in the future, which the NJEA knew would be problematic for the financially stressed state.
 Doing so by artificially inflating asset values to "pay" for the pension increase is even worse.
-Yet the NJEA crowed that it was "one of the most significant legislative accomplishments in NJEA history."89
+Yet the NJEA crowed that it was "one of the most significant legislative accomplishments in NJEA history."92

 This raid on pension assets was so egregious that subsequent legislatures enacted a moratorium on pension enhancements.
-The Study Commission underscored how this raid hurt the condition of the pension plans: "The burden of this instant retroactive increase in the state's pension obligations, combined with an extended pension-funding holiday, has been a key contributing factor to the current crisis."
-The 2005 Benefits Review Task Force appointed by Acting Governor Richard Codey (the "Codey Task Force") similarly called the raid a "poster child for why the current system is a failure....
-The process by which it was undertaken and the manner in which it was justified and implemented was indefensible."
-Yet the NJEA was 100 percent behind it.
+The Study Commission underscored how this raid hurt the condition of the pension plans: "The burden of this instant retroactive increase in the state's pension obligations, combined with an extended pension-funding holiday, has been a key contributing factor to the current crisis [emphasis added]."93